gvwilson/thirdbit/src/fiction/iffy/index.md

 but her arms and legs and torso felt like jelly wobbling in an earthquake.

-"Are we really going to have this argument again?"
+"Are we really going to have this argument?"
 Doctor Johel asked wearily.

-Wales snorted.
-"No.
-Now, turn it off."

-Doctor Johel took a slow step back from her app and lowered her arms to her sides.
-Wales gestured with the pistol.
-"I mean it, Gayathri."

-She smiled,
-her eyes fierce.
-"What's that you always say?
-Oh yes.
-Sixteen orange kneecap."
+Gayathri turned to look him in the eyes.
+"Sic 'em."

-*Look out!* Iffy tried to yell as the three-legged sentry bot that Captain Kerse had repaired surged to its feet and launched itself at Johnson Wales.
+The sentry bot that Captain Kerse had repaired and launched itself at Wales.
 He spun around.
 His pistol barked,
 but the shot pinged off the bot